Slavery and its Legacies: Sites of Oppression

 Black Americans in Charleston, and the country as a whole, have struggled against the chains of oppression that stretch back to the beginning of enslavement.
 Even after emancipation, Black Charlestonians have been subject to the violence of racial terrorism, the vehement resistance to integration, and the governmental neglect of Black communities from the nineteenth through the twenty-first centuries.
 The sites of this tour tell some, but certainly not all, of these stories.

 This tour was developed in collaboration with the Center for the Study of Slavery in Charleston.
 In Spring 2020, graduate students in Dr. Rachel Donaldson’s History 590 crafted 5 thematic tours focusing on the history of slavery and its enduring legacies in the city of Charleston.
 Using the College of Charleston as the center, the tours move outward from the campus in a radius of eight blocks or less to the north, south, east, and west to sites that reveal stories of community endurance, resistance, fellowship, and agency.
 While we emphasized sites and structures that remain visible in the built environment, we also uncovered the stories of sites that have been lost over time.
-Our work, as we see it, is part of current efforts to uncover, document, and interpret the history and legacy of slavery on the cultural landscape.
+Our work, as we see it, is part of current efforts to uncover, document, and interpret the history and legacy of slavery

 Martindale-Bell House, 2 Green Way

-Marion Square and the “The 1869 Baseball Riot”, 329 Meeting Street
+Marion Square and the “The 1869 Baseball Riot,” 329 Meeting Street

 Francis Marion Hotel, 387 King Street